Robert F. Mullen, PhD

 Internal Control Fallacy

 The fallacy of internal control is when we assume responsibility for the conduct of others.
 We compensate for our failure to manage our own lives by taking control of others.
 Often, our compulsion to assume responsibility for another’s actions is because we have subconsciously projected our own behaviors onto them.

 Our social anxiety provokes internal control fallacies.
 Our expectations of criticism and rejection become self-fulfilling prophecies, implying we control other people’s thoughts and behaviors.
 We become prognosticators and mind readers.

 Space is Limited

-These control fallacies inform us we are not assigning blame in the appropriate ways.
-We need to stop taking responsibility for problems we do not create and assume responsibility for our actions.
-That is only logical.
-Unfortunately, SAD subsists on our irrational thoughts and behaviors.
-A fundamental component of recovery is learning how to identify our cognitive distortions and devise rational responses.
+Control fallacies inform us we are assigning blame in inappropriate ways.
+Logic dictates we assume responsibility for our actions and stop taking responsibility for problems we do not create.
+Social anxiety disorder, however, subsists on provoking irrational thoughts and behaviors.
+We are trapped in a vicious circle of self-delusion and a way to manage our emotional well-being is to rationalize our misconceptions.
+Thus, we twist our thinking to support our distorted reality.
+A fundamental component of recovery is learning how to identify our cognitive distortions, analyze them, and devise rational responses.

 * * *

 WHY IS YOUR SUPPORT SO IMPORTANT?
 ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
 Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to reinvigorate self-esteem.
 All donations support scholarships for groups, workshops, and practicums.